Childhood obesity in Australia: Bariatric surgery

-Although there are many short- term preventative methods in place to combat childhood, there are some individuals who return to their initial base weight and therefore might turn to surgical measures to achieve a more lasting effect.
+Although there are many short- term preventative methods in place to combat childhood obesity, there are some individuals who return to their initial base weight and therefore might turn to surgical measures to achieve a more lasting effect.
 Bariatric surgery is an effective procedure used to restrict the patients food intake and decrease absorption of food in the stomach and intestines.
-Proecdures of this type are said to be able to reduce excess body weight of obese or overweight individuals by 50-75%, ultimately maintaining this weight loss for 16 years following.
+Procedures of this type are said to be able to reduce excess body weight of obese or overweight individuals by 50-75%, ultimately maintaining this weight loss for 16 years following.